bolotnikov/gamedevland/docs/tower-defense.md

 ### 3.1 Enemy sprite

 Let's create a single enemy in a random location on the map.
-We know that enemies tiles are also included in the general atlas `tilemap.png`.
+We know that enemy tiles are also included in the general atlas `tilemap.png`.
 Each enemy tile has its own frame number in the atlas.
 Let's add this data to the general game config:

 ``` javascript
 export const Config = {